-It is very important that your doctor check your progress at regular visits to make sure the medicine is working properly and to check for unwanted effects.
+It is very important that your doctor check your or your child's progress at regular visits to make sure the medicine is working properly.
+Blood tests may be needed to check for unwanted effects.

 This medicine may cause serious heart or blood vessel problems.
 This may be more likely to occur in patients who have a family history of heart disease.
 Check with your doctor right away if you have chest pain, trouble breathing, or fainting while taking this medicine.

-Tell your doctor right away if you or your family notice any unusual changes in behavior, such as an increase in aggression, hostility, agitation, or irritability.
-Tell your doctor if you have hallucinations or any unusual thoughts, especially if they are new or getting worse quickly.
+Tell your doctor right away if you or your family notice any unusual changes in behavior, such as an increase in aggression, hostility, agitation, irritability, or suicidal thinking or behavior.
+Also tell your doctor if you or your child see, hear, or feel things that are not there, or have any unusual thoughts, especially if they are new or getting worse quickly.

 If you have been using this medicine for a long time and you think you may have become mentally or physically dependent on it, check with your doctor.
 Some signs of dependence may be: